Cyber Liability and PCI DSS Compliance [Why it Matters]

 That said, cybercriminals are becoming more sophisticated with multi-tiered attacks, so experiencing a data breach is something that most companies will have to navigate.
-Unfortunately, over 43% of data breaches are small businesses.
+Unfortunately, nearly 30% of data breaches are small businesses.
 Plus, 67% of the recovery costs following a data breach happen in the first year following the attack, which is often enough of a blow to shutter a business.

 Consider this; cybercriminals can earn up to $2.2 million by stealing only ten credit cards per website through formjacking attacks.
 PCI DSS compliance works to prevent such losses—but how vulnerable are you?

 For example, how do you store your customers’ data, such as credit card information?
 Some companies use a service provider or a gateway to stash away vital information.
 No matter how you store data, the mere act of collecting and using sensitive information makes you liable for it.

 Unfortunately, payment brands can fine an acquiring bank $5,000 to $100,000 for PCI compliance violations.
 Eventually, these fines trickle down to the merchant, aka your company.
 As a result, the PCI DSS created a baseline to help companies protect both their customers and the financial institutions involved in transactions.

 PCI DSS compliance involves three main elements, which include handling credit card data, storing it securely, and completing a PCI validation form each year.
 However, the most current PCI DSS Version 3.2.1, consists of a 12-point requirement list with 300+ sub-requirements.
 The 12 main requirements are: